gelleicsaba/snowfall/README.md

 ## 04. Routes

-You can create route paths and assign a page comps to these.
+You can create route paths and assign page comps to these.
 There are some route manager functions.
 You can push or pop it, or you can load a page by giving the route path.

 ```